Skip to main content

 • Spec workflow: create-spec → clarify-spec → validate-spec → spec-reviewer → [plan] → generate-tasks → implement → spec-complete

-• Registry update: spec-complete --all --completion-report --update-registry
+• Registry update: spec-complete --all --update-registry

 • Deferred sync: spec deferred --sync (regenerates DEFERRED_DASHBOARD.md)